 There are many ways to encourage collaboration using digital tools.
 From file sharing and joint access to documents, those ideas boost productivity and reduce the likelihood of mistakes.
 Besides, the rewards of joint success and closer working relationships can only boost the morale levels.

 From an employee’s perspective, there’s nothing worse than feeling like there is no support.
-The nature of modern business makes it hard for mid-to-large sized companies to offer face-to-face support to all employees.
+The nature of the modern business makes it hard for mid-to-large sized companies to offer face-to-face support to all employees.

 Digital tools with instant communication and regular feedback, both good and bad, is vital.
 Essentially, technology can be used to bridge the gap created by an absence of face-to-face communication.
 Use it wisely, and the results will shine through.